Merck Logo

 Merck & Co.
 Logo 1953

-By that time, a simple circle-shaped logo is divided inside by two intersecting stripes of a contrasting color: the disk itself is black, and the lines on it are white.
+By that time, a simple circle-shaped logo is divided inside by two intersecting stripes of a contrasting color: the disk is black, and the lines are white.
 This combination made it possible to effectively highlight the negative space and create additional elements.
 For example, four triangles at the corners, between which two words “Merck” are harmoniously located.
 Both texts intersect and, in the central zone, are united by a common letter, “R.” Thus came the cross.
-All characters are capital, bold, and chopped.
+All characters are capitalized, bold, and chopped.

 1965 – today